Shipping Chocolate: Temperature Control Guide

 Step-by-Step Chocolate Shipping Guide

-- Classify your chocolate type and sensitivity: Identify whether you're shipping dark, milk, or white chocolate, as each has different temperature thresholds.
-Dark chocolate tolerates up to 82°F (28°C) briefly; milk chocolate up to 77°F (25°C); white chocolate should stay below 73°F (23°C).
-Filled chocolates and pralines may have even lower thresholds due to cream or butter fillings.
+- Classify your chocolate type and sensitivity: Identify whether you're shipping dark, milk, or white chocolate.
+Each has a different heat limit.
+Dark chocolate tolerates up to 82°F (28°C) briefly.
+Milk chocolate goes up to 77°F (25°C).
+White chocolate should stay below 73°F (23°C).
+Filled chocolates and pralines may have even lower limits.
+Cream or butter fillings cause this.

-- Select container type based on transit time: For transits under 7 days in winter, standard dry with thermal blankets may suffice.
-For 7-14 day transits in moderate seasons, insulated containers offer the best cost-performance balance.
-For any transit over 14 days, summer shipments, or routes through tropical zones, reefer containers are the only reliable option.
+- Select container type based on transit time: For transits under 7 days in winter, standard dry with thermal blankets may be enough.
+For 7-14 day transits in mild seasons, insulated containers give the best cost-to-performance balance.
+Reefer containers are the only safe bet.
+This applies to any long transit.
+That means over 14 days.
+It also applies to summer shipments, or routes through tropical zones.

-- Choose routing to avoid heat zones: During June-September, avoid routes through the Red Sea, Persian Gulf, and tropical Pacific when possible.
-Request under-deck stowage from the carrier.
-For Asia-Europe routes, consider the northern route via Suez in winter and Cape of Good Hope in summer if reefer is not available.
+- Choose routing to avoid heat zones: From June to September, avoid routes through the Red Sea, Persian Gulf, and tropical Pacific.
+Do this when you can.
+Ask the carrier for under-deck stowage.
+For Asia-Europe routes, consider the northern route via Suez in winter.
+In summer, use Cape of Good Hope if a reefer isn't available.

 - Apply thermal packaging and barriers: Line the container interior with reflective thermal blankets on all six sides.
 Add phase-change materials for high-value shipments.
 Wrap pallets in moisture barrier film.
 Place desiccant packets rated for 1.5x transit duration.
 Leave 2-3 inch gaps between pallets and container walls.

-- Set reefer temperature and monitor: For reefer shipments, set the thermostat to 64°F (18°C) with a ventilation setting of 10-15 CBM/hour.
-Place at least two independent temperature data loggers inside the container — one near the reefer unit and one at the opposite end (the door end, which is typically warmest).
-Download and review logger data upon arrival.
+- Set reefer temperature and monitor: For reefer shipments, set the thermostat to 64°F (18°C).
+Use a ventilation setting of 10-15 CBM/hour.
+Place at least two separate temperature data loggers inside the container.
+Put one near the reefer unit.
+Put the other at the far end, the door end.
+That spot is often the warmest.
+Download and review the logger data once it arrives.

-- Arrange customs clearance with food safety documents: Prepare destination-specific documentation in advance.
-For the US: FDA Prior Notice (15 days before arrival), facility registration, FSMA compliance, and ingredient/allergen labeling.
+- Arrange customs clearance with food safety documents: Prepare destination-specific paperwork ahead of time.
+For the US, you need four things.
+FDA Prior Notice (15 days before arrival), facility registration, FSMA compliance, and ingredient/allergen labeling.
 For the EU: RASFF compliance, ingredient declaration per Regulation 1169/2011, and allergen labeling.
-Japan requires ingredient standards compliance and JAS labeling.
+Japan needs ingredient standards compliance and JAS labeling.

-- Confirm delivery timing with receiver: Coordinate arrival at the receiver's warehouse during business hours to minimize dwell time on the dock.
-If the destination is in a warm climate, schedule delivery during early morning hours.
-Ensure the receiver has temperature-controlled storage ready and will inspect the shipment immediately upon arrival.
+- Confirm delivery timing with receiver: Coordinate arrival at the receiver's warehouse during business hours.
+This cuts dwell time on the dock.
+If the destination has a warm climate, schedule drop-off for early morning.
+Make sure the receiver has temperature-controlled storage ready.
+They should also check the shipment right when it arrives.